Connect with us

 These examples are real cases handled by coroners’ offices where we have assisted as forensic anthropologists.

 What happens after someone inadvertently discovers a human body?
 How are human skeletal remains identified?
-It can be a major effort, requiring collaboration across law enforcement, forensic anthropologists and death investigators to uncover the identities of the unidentified dead and bring justice to people who were victims of foul play.
+It can be a major effort, requiring collaboration across law enforcement, forensic anthropologists and death investigators to uncover the identities of the unidentified dead and help bring justice to people who were victims of foul play.

 There are nearly 15,000 open cases in the United States involving unidentified people, according to the Department of Justice’s National Missing and Unidentified Persons System, a centralized database and resource for unidentified, missing and unclaimed people.
 This is an underestimate, though, because there is no universal reporting requirement across agencies.
 Many practicing forensic anthropologists work hard to alleviate what’s routinely referred to as the “nation’s silent mass disaster” – the crisis of so many missing and unidentified individuals.